zoopra9457/homebridge-aquanta/README.md

 # homebridge-aquanta Plugin

-`homebridge-aqunta` is a [Homebridge](https://github.com/nfarina/homebridge) plugin with integrates with the [Aquanta](https://aquanta.io/)
+`homebridge-aquanta` is a [Homebridge](https://github.com/nfarina/homebridge) plugin with integrates with the [Aquanta](https://aquanta.io/)
 Water Heater controller.

-`homebridge-aqunta` supports the current Water Heater Temperature, Boost Mode Switch, and Away Mode Switch.
+`homebridge-aquanta` supports the current Water Heater Temperature, Boost Mode Switch, and Away Mode Switch.

 ## Installation

 You need to have [Homebridge](https://github.com/nfarina/homebridge) installed.
 Refer to the repo for instructions.

-Then run the following command to install `homebridge-aqunta`
+Then run the following command to install `homebridge-aquanta`

 ```
-sudo npm install -g homebridge-aqunta
+sudo npm install -g homebridge-aquanta
 ```

 ## Configuration: